francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 becomes flatter and flatter as you increase the depth of the network.
 More precisely, the "order-flatness" of the saddle, if you like, is equal to the number of hidden layers (think vanishing gradients).
 So, if you have 1 hidden layer, then the saddle is flat to order 1 (the gradient is zero), but there is negative curvature.
-And if you have 2 hidden layers, then there is no curvature around the saddle, but there will be an escape direction in the third-derivative.
+And if you have 2 hidden layers, then there is no curvature around the saddle, but there will be an escape direction in the third derivative.

 First-order saddles are also known as "strict", while higher-order saddles are labelled as "non-strict" [[2]](#2).
-You can loosely think of these are "good" and "bad" saddles, respectively, in that non-strict can trap first-order methods like gradient descent.
-It turns out that the origin saddle of the equilibrated energy is always strict independent of network depth.
+You can loosely think of these are "good" and "bad" saddles, respectively, as non-strict ones can effectively trap first-order methods like gradient descent.
+Surprisingly, it turns out that the origin saddle of the equilibrated energy is always strict independent of network depth.
 In maths speak,

 $$
 \lambda_{\text{min}}(H_{\mathcal{F}^*}(\boldsymbol{\theta} = \mathbf{0})) < 0, \quad \forall h \geq 1 \quad [\text{strict saddle}]